Skip to content

 Frances Howard, Ms

-Senior Lecturer - Youth Studies at Nottingham Trent University
+Senior Lecturer in Youth Studies at Nottingham Trent University

-Dr Frances Howard is Course Leader for BA (hons) Youth Studies at Nottingham Trent University.
-She has previously worked in local authorities, arts education and youth work and continues to conduct research on young people, youth work, the arts...
+Dr Frances Howard is a senior lecturer in Youth Studies at Nottingham Trent University.
+She has previously worked in local authorities, arts education and youth work.
+Frances has recently published Global Perspectives on Youth Arts Programs: How...

 Content related to this event